jack-fergusson/Wuddle/README.md

     - Get 9 inputs from user + display name
     - Create a new page with a random URL for this unique board
     - New clicks to the link prompt a user name and get randomized board in URL/1,2,3 etc.
+    - Auto redirect to correct room based on cookies.